 [Click Here to download our whitepaper "Using Membranes for Gas Exchange."
 (PDF)]

-NOTE: A permeability coefficient listing for a specific gas is not an indication that the membrane is compatible with that gas.
+WARNING: A listing for the permeability coefficient for a specific gas is not an indication that the membrane is compatible with that gas.
 Membrane degradation and failure may occur with some gases and liquids.
 It is the responsibility of the user to determine the suitability of PermSelect® membrane modules in its specific application.
-Please view the silicone chemical compatibility chart as an initial substance compatibility guide.
+Please view the silicone chemical compatibility chart and the polyurethane (potting) chemical compatibility chart as an initial substance compatibility guide.

 Therefore the rate of gas transfer across the membrane is proportional to the gas permeability coefficient, the membrane surface area, the trans-membrane gas partial pressure difference, and inversely proportional to the membrane thickness.
 Thus gas transfer across a membrane increases with increased gas permeability coefficient, increased surface area, increased transmembrane gas partial pressure and decreased membrane thickness.

 PermSelect ® silicone membranes are configured into hollow fibers which are small silicone micro-tubes with very thin walls which act as membranes.
 If there is a gas specie partial pressure difference between the inside and the outside of the hollow fiber membrane, that gas specie can permeate across the thin silicone walls in the direction from high to low gas partial pressure.
 Thus configuring membranes into hollow fibers enables the packaging large amounts of membrane surface area in very compact volumes.
 Moreover, hollow fibers constitute a self supported, inherently stable membrane structure that can tolerate high pressure differences between the inside and outside of the hollow fiber membrane.